lgmarin/arduino_dataaq/README.md

 ## _Data Acquisition Software based in Arduino_
 [![Python 3.10](https://img.shields.io/badge/python-3.10-blue.svg)](https://www.python.org/downloads/release/python-3100/)

-This software was developped as part of my Masters in Mechanical Engineering project.
+This software was developed as part of my Masters in Mechanical Engineering project.
 I was in need of a reliable way of measuring temperature in different points.

 The hardware allows for 5 different data points, collected by 5 MAX6675 Digital Converters.